-The simpler your name is the easier it if for people to find and direct others to your content.
+The simpler your name is the easier it is for people to find and direct others to your content.
 A username like @danyboy156368832356 isn’t going to help any take you seriously or improve your chances at pulling followers.

 Build a brand

 Your name is part of your brand.
 You can’t change it every time the wind changes direction and hope to build a following.
 Your name goes a long way to telling what you’re about and why they should give you their attention.
-Name yourself accordingly; give value content and the people will follow.
+Name yourself accordingly; give valuable content and the people will follow.

 Have some personality

-Your name or handle are the first thing people latch onto when they find you.
+Your name or handle is the first thing people latch onto when they find you.
 Incorporating personality and character into your names will help you stand out from the crowd.
 You don’t what to get lumped in with all the people that have a similar name to yours.